zozs/node-hostname/README.md

 ## Deployment instructions for day-to-day work

+### Accessing the application

+The application is accessible at `https://hostname.cryptosec.se` over HTTPS.

 ### Deploying a new version of the application, or initial deployment

 1. Make the required changes to the application.
 2. Update the chart version and/or the application version in `deploy/helm/node-hostname/Chart.yaml`.
+For example update `version: 0.2.0` to `version: 0.3.0`.
 This will ensure that Helm redeploy the application later on.
 3. Commit and push the changes to the Git repository, this will automatically trigger a rebuild of the application, using the Dockerfile in the repository root.
 4. After a successful build, (re)deploy the application using Helm: `cd deploy/helm/node-hostname && helm upgrade --install hostname .`.
 5. Done!